packit/packit.dev/content/docs/fedora-releases-guide.md

 After having the dist-git content updated, you can easily automate also building in Koji.
-You can simply configure Packit to react to the new commits in your dist-git repository and create Koji builds by having a Packit configuration (when using `propose_downstream` job, the Packit configuration is synced by default) in your dist-git repository that includes a `koji_build` job.
+You can simply configure Packit to react to the new commits in your dist-git repository and create Koji builds by having a Packit configuration (when using `propose_downstream` job, you can configure Packit to sync the file) in your dist-git repository that includes a `koji_build` job.
 Then, if Packit is informed (via fedora-messaging bus) about a new commit in the configured dist-git branch, it submits a new build in Koji like maintainers usually do.
-(The commits without any spec-file change are skipped.)
+(The commits without any spec file change are skipped.)

 By default, only merged pull requests created by Packit are being acted upon, but you can override this behaviour by specifying